zakattack9/WRaPiC/README.md

 # log-queries
 # log-dhcp
 ```

-- `DNSMASQ_EXCEPT=lo` to the end of `/etc/default/dnsmasq` see [here](https://raspberrypi.stackexchange.com/questions/37439/proper-way-to-prevent-dnsmasq-from-overwriting-dns-server-list-supplied-by-dhcp)
+6) Edit `/etc/default/dnsmasq` and add `DNSMASQ_EXCEPT=lo` at the end of the file
-	- needed to prevent overwriting `/etc/resolv.conf` which can break the coredns pods in later kubeadm init
+	- This is needed to [prevent dnsmasq from overwriting](https://raspberrypi.stackexchange.com/questions/37439/proper-way-to-prevent-dnsmasq-from-overwriting-dns-server-list-supplied-by-dhcp) `/etc/resolv.conf` on reboot which can crash the coredns pods when later initializing kubeadm
+7) To prevent errors with booting up dnsmasq, use `sudo nano /etc/init.d/dnsmasq` and add `sleep 10` to the top of the file
 - use `sudo dpkg-reconfigure iptables-persistent` to re-save iptables and persist them

 #### Side Notes: